 Hi, I'm Shashank!

-I'm a tech entrepreneur (founder of Twine) and an animal welfare volunteer.
+I'm a tech entrepreneur (founder of Venny) and an animal welfare volunteer (founder of Paws with Tales).
 Here's my story...

 Early life and college